Julio César Chávez: Draw with Whitaker and first career loss

 After a division-record 18 consecutive defenses of his light welterweight title, Chávez (87–0) moved up one more weight division to challenge Pernell Whitaker (32–1) for his WBC Welterweight title in September 1993.
 Since the late 1980s, Chávez stated several times that he wanted a fight against Whitaker.
 The Whitaker team, among them Lou Duva, told The Ring that they did not want a fight against Chavez in those days.
-In the eyes of many experts, Whitaker waited for Chávez to age.
 The result of the fight was a controversial majority draw, allowing Chávez to remain undefeated with Whitaker retaining his title.
 Various members of the American media, including The Ring and Sports Illustrated, were critical of the decision.
 Sports Illustrated put Pernell Whitaker on the cover of its next magazine with a one word title, "Robbed!"
 Chávez stated after the fight: "I felt I was forcing the fight ... he just kept holding me too much, he was throwing too many low blows too."
 There was no rematch.

-Chavez continued defending his Light Welterweight title and on December 18, 1993, he defeated British Commonwealth Light Welterweight Champion Andy Holligan (21–0–0) by fifth-round TKO.
+Chavez continued defending his Light Welterweight title and on December 18, 1993, he defeated British Commonwealth Light Welterweight Champion Andy Holligan (21–0) by fifth-round TKO.
 Chávez faced Frankie Randall on January 29, 1994, in a fight that most expected him to win easily.
 Instead, Randall knocked him down for the first time in his career and went on to win a split decision and Chávez lost the title to Randall.
 Chávez blamed his loss on referee Richard Steele, who deducted two points from Chávez for low blows, which affected the difference on the scorecards.
 The WBC ordered an immediate rematch and Chávez regained the title on a split technical decision in May 1994.
 The fight was fiercely contested when they collided heads, opening a large cut over Chávez's eyebrow in the seventh round.
 After the head cut, during round eight, the referee called for the doctor, who then stopped the fight.
 Under WBC rules, Randall lost one point, giving Chávez the technical victory.
 The two faced one another in a rubber match 10 years later, which Chávez won.